The Callistan Menace: Plot summary

 Callisto, where the story takes place.

 The scoutship Ceres is assigned to explore the Jovian moon Callisto, outermost of the four Galilean moons.
-Seven previous ships landed there over a 25-year period and never returned.
+Seven previous ships landed there over a 25-year period, but none returned.
 Two crewmen discover a stowaway in the supply room, a 13-year-old boy named Stanley Fields who believes in the heroic spacemen and villainous pirates of dime novels.
 The crew adopts Fields as a mascot, even repairing an obsolete rubber space suit for him, and the stowaway's presence distracts others from the death they fear is likely.

 When the Ceres lands on Callisto, the crew find a previous scoutship, the Phobos, still intact.
-An inspection of the Phobos reveals it to be covered with dried slime, and the bodies of its crew are discovered.
-Soon a horde of four-foot-long slugs emerges from a nearby lake and approaches the Phobos.
+An inspection of the Phobos reveals it to be covered with dried slime, and the remains of its crew are discovered.
+A horde of four-foot-long creatures resembling slugs emerge from a nearby lake and approaches the Phobos.
 Two of the Ceres crewmen are overcome by a mysterious affliction, and a third barely makes it back to the ship.
-The captain of the Ceres realizes that the slugs are using magnetic fields to stun the crewmen, amplified by their steel space suits.
+The captain of the Ceres realizes that the creatures are using magnetic fields to stun the crewmen, amplified by their steel space suits.
 Fields volunteers to retrieve the unconscious crewmen in his rubber space suit.
 He brings the first back, but while retrieving the second he falls victim to an air leak and barely makes it back to the ship.
 Fields and the unconscious crewmen survive, and Ceres safely departs Callisto.